The Tour of Heroes is evolving and we anticipate adding more components in the near future.

-Because data services are invariably asynchronous, we'll finish the chapter with a Future-based version of the data service.
+Because data services are invariably asynchronous, we'll finish the page with a Future-based version of the data service.

 Before we continue with our Tour of Heroes, let’s verify we have the following structure.
-If not, we’ll need to go back and follow the previous chapters.
+If not, we’ll need to go back and follow the previous pages.

 Keep the app compiling and running

 Open a terminal/console window.
 Start the Dart compiler, watch for changes, and start our server by entering the command: